Joi/joi.github.io/_posts/2020-08-10-better-mac-and-cheese-through-chemistry.md

 The Modernist Cuisine recipe said to dissolve the Sodium Citrate in milk or water (I used milk) and then slowly melt/whisk in cheddar cheese until you ended up with a creamy liquid.
 Then boil the macaroni and fold in the cheese sauce.
 It worked well and tasted great!
 My daughter didn't like it though.
 I'll try one more time experimenting with different cheeses and maybe make it more mild.

 But I do think I got the consistency right.
 One of the things about Modernist Cuisine is that they use a lot of "chemicals."
 Sodium Citrate is one.
 MSG is another.
 They also try to "perfect" some of our favorite fast foods like Mac & Cheese and the Big Mac.
 It's clearly a different path than the traditionalist cookbooks.
 I'm enjoying it, but I think I may have lost my wife once plastic bags of white powders with scientific names started showing up on our doorstep.

----

-[^1]: An emulsifier is a substance that allows oil to be suspended in water or water-based liquids as an emulsion.
-Eggs, for example, have a natural emulsifier that allows them to be fatty but liquid and mixed together with the water-based part of the egg.
-The emulsifier in eggs is what allows the oil and vinegar in mayonnaise to be mixed together.